Basic Surfing Tips and Surfing Etiquette

 Properly setting up your surfboard must be addressed before paddling out.
 You need your equipment to work with you, and the good news is that setting up a surfboard only requires a few small steps to ensure total success with how to surf for beginners.

 Refer to our article "How to Set Up a Surfboard" for the complete guide, or follow the below tips for a brief summary on the required steps.

-With a clean, fresh surfboard deck, begin setting up your surfboard by placing your traction pad a few centimeters above the tail.
+With a clean, fresh surfboard deck, begin setting up your surfboard by placing your traction pad an inch or two above the tail.
 Line up the pad, peel off the adhesive, and stick the pad on to be as straight and symmetrical as possible.
 Wait 24 hours after doing so before surfing to ensure that the pad permanently sticks.

 Learning how to use surf wax is essential to promoting grip on the board when standing up.
 Make sure that you wax your surfboard with the right type of wax and the correct waxing techniques to ensure that there is plenty of friction under your feet to keep from slipping out on your first couple of waves.